 So that’s it.
 The end of another World Cup and the last summertime one for a long time.
 The next one is farcically in Qatar….in 2022… in November.
 I wonder if I’ll even be alive then.
 I hope so.
 Who knows maybe this World Cup diary will be the stuff of legends by then though let’s be honest that is pretty unlikely.

 It’s been a good one.
 Maybe the best ever.
-169 goals, VAR, Germany getting turfed out in the group stages, only one goalless game, great stadiums, no hooliganism, a pussy riot, England getting so close they could taste it before being denied, Putin smiling, gorgeous woman in football strips and some great games topped off by a fantastic final.
+169 goals, VAR, Germany getting turfed out in the group stages, only one goalless game, great stadiums, no hooliganism, a pussy riot, England getting so close they could taste it only to be gloriously denied, Putin smiling, gorgeous woman in football strips and some great games topped off by a fantastic final.

-Just think while I’m writing this the girls from Pussy Riot will just be starting their first session of getting waterboarded just as the Saudi Arabia team are finishing up their last one.
+Just think while I’m writing this the girls from Pussy Riot will be about to start their first session of waterboarding just as the Saudi Arabia team are finishing up their last electric shock therapy.